KamalakerDadi/benchmark_rsfMRI_prediction/README.rst

 What software we used
 ----------------------
-The sotware used for timeseries extraction, a Python library Nilearn (http://nilearn.github.io/) [6].
+- The sotware used for timeseries extraction, a Python library Nilearn (http://nilearn.github.io/) [6].
 This software can handle   timeseries extraction on hard parcellations type atlases typically AAL, Harvard Oxford, BASC and soft parcellations type atlases  like MODL atlases, seeds based atlases like Power.

+- Installing Nilearn and its dependencies are essential.
+To install Nilearn and its dependencies (http://nilearn.github.io/introduction.html#installing-nilearn)

+- We also used Pandas (http://pandas.pydata.org/) in the scripts to read csv files.

 Scripts we provide: What does each script (``run_*``) do when you launch them ?
 -------------------------------------------------------------------------------